 - B.F.A. students are required to complete 129 credits.
 For a comprehensive list of program requirements, see the B.F.A. degree requirements.

-B.A. in Cinema Production
+B.A. in Cinema and Media Studies

 - With greater flexibility students can pursue study abroad opportunities, double-major, or complete their degrees in less than four years, making it a good option for transfer students.